drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Fusing Another Ring

-By fusing another ring one gets a fused ring system with steric repulsions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/fusing-another-ring-8a2eea3c'><i class='fa fa-play' aria-hidden='true'></i></button>By fusing another ring one gets a fused ring system with steric repulsions.
 These repulsions are relieved by a small alteration of the planarity of the polyaromatic system.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_3_3_s2.gif){: loading=lazy }

 ### Fusing Again Another Ring

-The molecule obtained with the fusion with another ring has more severe steric repulsions, which increases the deviation from the planarity of this five ringed fused system.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/fusing-again-another-ring-1a600c68'><i class='fa fa-play' aria-hidden='true'></i></button>The molecule obtained with the fusion with another ring has more severe steric repulsions, which increases the deviation from the planarity of this five ringed fused system.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_3_3_s3.gif){: loading=lazy }

 ### Continue to Fuse Additional Rings

-The effect is amplified by fusing additional rings.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/continue-to-fuse-additional-rings-e687c2fb'><i class='fa fa-play' aria-hidden='true'></i></button>The effect is amplified by fusing additional rings.
 Such polyaromatic annelated systems adopt a helical geometry in which the steric repulsions are reduced to the minimum.
 This structure is aromatic, non-planar and chiral; the (-) helix is visualized here.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_3_3_s4.gif){: loading=lazy }